telerik/xaml-docs/knowledge-base/kb-radwindow-prismapplication-createshell.md

 ---
-title: CreateShell() method can't return RadWindow in Prism 7
+title: CreateShell Method Can't Return RadWindow in Prism 7
-description:
+description: The return value of the CreateShell method is of type Shell.
+This breaks the application if the return type is not a sub class of WPF Window.
 type: troubleshooting
-page_title:
+page_title: Using RadWindow with Prism 7
 slug: kb-radwindow-prismapplication-createshell
-position:
+position: 0
-tags:
+tags: radwindow, telerik, prism 7, prismapplication, createshell, telerikwindow
 ticketid: 1400280
 res_type: kb
 ---